Improve the effectiveness of your website.

 3. Check through your content.

-If you find yourself with some spare time (doubtful, but you might), reviewing your site’s content can also be a very worthy exercise to try and boost the rankings of your sites internal pages (and your homepage).
+If you find yourself with some spare time (doubtful, but you might), reviewing your site’s content can also be a very worthy exercise to boost the rankings of your site’s internal pages (and your homepage).

-If you’ve reviewed your keywords, you’ll have a list of URLs from your site that could do with some improvement.
+If you’ve reviewed your keywords, you’ll have a list of URLs on your site that could use improvement.

 There’s a very good chance that some of your pages might be light on content, so adding more copy, some correctly tagged images and other elements can improve the rankings of your pages.

-There are several things that you can do to any page or post content on your site to make it more Google-friendly.
+You can do several things to any page or post on your site to make it more Google-friendly.

 - Make sure you have images in the content with the correct ALT tags.

-- Add video to the page – this doesn’t have to be anything fancy – it could be a simple 45-second video that sums up the content of the page and caters to people that like to watch rather than read
+- Add a video to the page.
+This doesn’t have to be fancy—it could be a simple 45-second video that sums up the page’s content and caters to people who like to watch rather than read.

 - Add a map, if relevant to your content (for example, your location if the page is geo-targeted)

-- Create and embed a contact form that’s specific to the content – rather than a generalised all-purpose form, add in some additional fields that ask the user to complete fields that are related to the page
+- Create and embed a contact form that’s specific to the content rather than a generalised all-purpose form.
+Add some additional fields that ask the user to complete fields related to the page.

 What’s the benefit of reviewing your site content?